 Making pumpkin hot chocolate using Cortés bars is actually quite simple.
 Just break off one of the portions (each bar comes with 6), and add it to small saucepan of 1 cup of warm milk.
 The chocolate is melted in the milk at low temperature, and once it’s fully melted and the milk is starting to bubble, remove from heat and serve.
 Easy, right?

-Of course!
 This pumpkin hot chocolate recipe uses pumpkin spice.
 So what does pumpkin pie spice contain?
 It’s a mix of: